 - Test Anything Protocol ranks in the top 25% of languages

 - Test Anything Protocol first appeared in 1988

 - See also: perl

-- I have 36 facts about Test Anything Protocol. what would you like to know? email me and let me know how I can help.
+- Have a question about Test Anything Protocol not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia:

 1..4 ok 1 - Input file opened not ok 2 - First line of the input valid.
 More output from test 2.
 There can be arbitrary number of lines for any output so long as there is at least some kind of whitespace at beginning of line. ok 3 - Read the rest of the file #TAP meta information not ok 4 - Summarized correctly # TODO: not written yet

 Last updated January 18th, 2020